Kent beat Middlesex to win Division Three

 Their form in September has been in stark contrast to that earlier in the season, when they failed to win any of their 10 matches in the initial phase of the competition.

-And the win completed a triumphant week after Kent beat Somerset in the T20 Blast final at Edgbaston last Saturday.
+Victory completed a triumphant week for Kent, who beat Somerset in the T20 Blast final at Edgbaston on Saturday.

 Resuming on 275-5, they added 20 before Muyeye set off for a single, but was sent back by partner Darren Stevens and run out by Toby Roland-Jones' direct hit from mid-off.